mvnaol2026/Gravity-Does-Not-Exist/EN/01_introduction_and_chapters_1-3.md

 Here is a list of some of **the fatal misconceptions of science:**

-1. **Recognition of the existence of attraction** as a fundamental, inherent property of matterThe
+1. **Recognition of the existence of attraction** as a fundamental, inherent property of matter
 2. **Big Bang theory**, postulating the birth of the Universe from a singular mathematical point
 3. **Empty atoms** with chaotically flying massless or point particles
 4. **The presence of a "mysterious internal energy" inside atoms**